-Defender entrenchment reduced: if the defender loses 2 or more steps (KIA/stragglers) its entrenchment is reduced by 1.
-If the attacker has engineers, then any loss (including suppressed steps) is enough to reduce the entrenchment.
-If the attacker has 2 engineer steps, the entrenchment is reduced by 2.
+Defender entrenchment reduced: if the defender loses 2 or more steps in a single attack (KIA, not SUP) its entrenchment is reduced by 1.
+If the attacker has engineers, then any loss (including suppressed steps) is enough to reduce entrenchment.
+If the attacker has 2 engineer steps, entrenchment is reduced by 2.